mbutkereit/environment_indicator/README.txt

 -- CONTACT --

 Author maintainers:
-* Tom Kirkpatrick (mrfelton), www.kirkdesigns.co.uk
+* Tom Kirkpatrick (mrfelton), www.systemseed.com

 This project has been sponsored by:
-* KIRKDESIGNS - Visit http://www.kirkdesigns.co.uk for more information.
+* SystemSeed - Visit http://www.systemseed.com for more information.